 Slate is one of the most beautiful tile options available in the market.
 It features unique velvety markings against dark stone.

-CONs: Marble is porous, high maintenance, and susceptible to stains and etching.
+Cons: Marble is porous, high maintenance and susceptible to stains and etching.

 - To clean marble floors, use a mop in a dry sweeping motion to avoid scratching the floor.

 Engineered timber floorboards

-CONs: Water damage is still possible, so never leave standing water on floorboards.
+Cons: Water damage is still possible, so never leave standing water on floorboards.

 Maintenance: Sweep the floor before you mop the surface.
 Use a cleaner specialised for engineered wood.
 Avoid wax-based cleaners and harsh detergents.

-Pros: Laminate is moisture-resistant, easy to clean, comfortable, and won’t require sealing.
-It comes in many colour choices and can mimic the look of wood, stone, or ceramic tiles.
+Pros: Laminate is moisture-resistant, easy to clean, comfortable and won’t require sealing.
+It comes in many colour choices and can mimic the look of wood, stone or ceramic tiles.